jarco0204/inverte-client-api-scripts/API/README.md

 # How to run this package (assumes you are at root directory)

-1. Cd API
+1. cd API
-2. npm run dev
+2. npm run dev (make sure you are using node version 14 or above)

+# To run the test
+make sure you had create a collection manually
+> db.createCollection('johanArcos_5680')